 If you want to keep baby snug without a tight swaddle then check out the BundleBee wrap.
 Baby is swaddled in the cushioned layer and then kept snug with the tie fastener.
 It provides enough protection as well as room for baby to move, so we would only recommend his for daytime use when you can supervise baby.

-This blanket is like a duvet, however the polyester filling is breathable and won’t cause baby to overheat.
-If you have older children it will provide them with some holding support whilst keeping baby calm.
+This blanket is like a duvet.
+However, the polyester filling is breathable and won’t cause your baby to overheat.
+If you have older children, it will provide them with some holding support while keeping baby calm.
 This is a great option if you live in a colder climate or have a winter baby.